 - Successful recipients are required to apply and enrol in their intended program of study at The University of Adelaide as ‘international students’ to retain their scholarship.

 - Candidates are required to enrol in the University of Adelaide as ‘International Learners’ and they must retain the status of ‘International Students’ for their duration of enrollment in the university.
 Applicants are required to have successfully completed at least the equivalent of an Australian First Class Honors degree (this is a four-year degree with a major research project in the final year).
 All qualifying programs of study must be successfully completed.

 - International applicants must not hold a research qualification regarded by the University of Adelaide to be equivalent to an Australian Research Doctorate degree.

-- Successful recipients must commence study at the University of Adelaide in the semester The grant is offered.
+- Successful recipients must commence study at the University of Adelaide in the semester the scholarship is offered.
 It is not possible to defer the award.